 Pluripotent stem cells are cells that can transform into almost any cell in the human body.
 Scientists have long cultured them in the laboratory (in vitro) using different methods and under a variety of conditions.
 Though it has been known that culture techniques can affect what kind of cells pluripotent stem cells eventually become, no “gold standard” has yet been established to help scientists determine how the artificial environment can more closely replicate that found in a natural state (in vivo).

-“When you have culture conditions that more consistently match a non-artificial environment, you have the potential for a much better reflection of what is going on in actual human development,” said Kevin Huang, postdoctoral fellow in Fan’s lab and a lead author of the study.
+“When you have culture conditions that more consistently match a non-artificial environment, you have the potential for a much better reflection of what is going on in actual human development,” said Kevin Huang, a postdoctoral fellow in Fan’s lab and a lead author of the study.

 Huang analyzed data from multiple research studies conducted during the past year.
 These previously published studies used different culture methods newly developed in vitro in the hopes of coaxing human stem cells into a type of pluripotency that is in a primitive or ground-zero state.